Nome comune: ginestra dei carbonai

 Link da Actaplantarum: Cytisus scoparius

-Cytisus scoparius, the common broom or Scotch broom, syn.
-Sarothamnus scoparius, is a perennial leguminous shrub native to western and central Europe.
+Cytisus scoparius (syn.
+Sarothamnus scoparius), the common broom or Scotch broom, is a perennial leguminous shrub native to western and central Europe.
 In Britain and Ireland, the standard name is broom, but this name is also used for other members of the Genisteae tribe, such as French broom or Spanish broom, and the term common broom is sometimes used for clarification.
-In other English-speaking countries, the most prevalent common name is Scotch broom (or Scot's broom); It is known as English broom in Australia.
+In other English-speaking countries, the most common name is Scotch broom (or Scot's broom); however, it is known as English broom in Australia.

 - Cytisus scoparius subsp. scoparius - throughout the species' range